 CCJ members are supervised by our CCJ Leader, Amy Bishop.

-For more information regarding NWDA’s CCJ or Bears please contact Amy on her mobile, 07581289031.
+For more information regarding NWDA’s CCJ or Bears please contact Amy Bishop.

-The CCJ will have its own area whenever Amy is out camping.
+The CCJ will have its own area whenever our CCJ/Bears leader is out is out camping.
 We have a base tent which gives the CCJ a place to chill, relax, play games and make new friends.
-Amy often arranges activities and crafts for the CCJ to take part in.
+Our leaders often arranges activities and crafts for the Children to take part in.
 We are led by the children as to the type of activities we do.
 It will all depend on the weather, where we are camping, who’s out camping and what the kids want to do but will include:

-Art and craft activities Obstacle courses Nature walks Stream Dipping Water games Rounders Volleyball Face painting
+Art and craft activities Obstacle courses Nature walks Stream Dipping Water games Volleyball Team building activities

 We will also be teaching very basic first aid and tent pitching to enable the children to take the Camping and Caravanning Club Junior Youth Test and prepare them for progression into the CCY at the age of 12.

-This year three members of the CCJ passed their Test at August Bank Holiday.
-Megan Nicklin, Callum Roberts and Benjamin Tain worked together with Amy throughout the season to gain knowledge in Code of Camping, Pitching of their Tent and Basic First Aid with the help of Tracey and Charlotte.
+Our latest members of the CCJ to passed their test were, Megan Nicklin, Callum Roberts and Benjamin Tain.
+All members worked together with their leader throughout the season to gain knowledge in Code of Camping, Pitching of their Tent and Basic First Aid with the help of Tracey and Charlotte.

 Camping in CCJ area.